 Request a consultation with our pedestrian accident lawyers

 You deserve fair compensation for your injuries.
 Our pedestrian accident lawyers are well known for their ethical and thorough approach to accident cases.
-Contact the Frickey Law Firm today and schedule a complimentary consultation.
+Contact the Frickey Law Firm today and schedule a complimentary consultation today.
+Call 303-237-7373 or fill out the appointment request form on this page.
+Our practice serves Lakewood and the surrounding areas of Colorado.